 Jaxon is 14 years old and is currently receiving vocal coaching from David Gauci along with being a member of the performance troupe with Adelaide Theatre Academy.
-This year Jaxon has been given the opportunity to play the role of Fagin in Adelaide Theatre Academy's Fringe production of Oliver.
-He found his love for music when he was 4 years old when he started lessons at Theatre Bugs, after a break he joined Deborah Kaye Dance Studio's and took part in theatre and singing classes.
-This led him to audition for Singing in the Rain Jr. in 2017 where he was part of the ensemble.
-He loved it so much he enrolled in singing lessons at Theatre Bugs and in 2018 successfully auditioned for the part of Mr Bernstein in Little Shop of Horrors.
+Jaxon has recently been involved in Adelaide Theatre Academy's 2019 Fringe production of Oliver playing the lead role of Fagin.
+Jaxon found his love of music when he was 4 years old when he began lessons with Theatre Bugs, after a small break he joined Deborah Kaye Dance Studio's where he took part in theatre, hip hop and singing classes.
+This sparked his love for musical theatre which led him to audition for Singing in the Rain Jr. in 2017 where he was part of the ensemble.
+His love for theatre and singing grew and he became a singing student with Theatre Bugs and in 2018 successfully auditioned for the part of Mr Bernstein in Little Shop of Horrors.

+As well as his love for theatre he has a love of scouting and will soon be taking part in Adelaide Gang Show which is part of Scouts SA Performing Arts Section.
 Jaxon is currently a year 9 student at St Pauls College and is the lead singer of the year 9 rock band and the senior rock band.
 He has been a member of the cast for the St Pauls and Kildare musicals since 2016 playing a leading role in the 2018 production of Sheerluck Holmes.
-Jaxon's favourite musician is Elton John however loves all genre's of music, his favourite broad way music is The Book of Mormon.
-He is hoping to see the show in June this year when it comes to Adelaide.
+Jaxon's favourite musician is Elton John, however, he loves all genres of music.
+His favourite Broadway musicals are The Book of Mormon and Hamilton.

 Since the tender age of 7, Justine has known the stage has been for her.
 Justine has had several years of singing tuition from Katrina Caton of Action Voice and from Jennifer McDonald from the Jennifer McDonald School of Singing.
 She has also had the pleasure of performing with groups such as the Mighty Good Talent School and Theatrebugs to The Southern Youth Theatre Ensemble and most currently The South Australian Light Opera Society.
 Justine is certainly no stranger to the stage.